rajasegar/awesome-htmx/README.md

 - [HTMX With ASP.NET Core](https://khalidabuhakmeh.com/htmx-with-aspnet-core)
 - [HTMX Requests with ASP.NET Core Anti-Forgery Tokens](https://khalidabuhakmeh.com/htmx-requests-with-aspnet-core-anti-forgery-tokens)
 - [HTMX and ASP.NET Core Swapping Techniques](https://khalidabuhakmeh.com/htmx-and-aspnet-core-swapping-techniques)
-- [Using HTMX with ASP.NET Core: Introduction](https://www.jerriepelser.com/blog/using-htmx-with-aspnet-core/) - Part of a series of blog posts on using HTMX with ASP.NET
 - [Notes on HTMX](https://blog.ajbothe.com/notes-on-htmx)
 - [Creating a Temperature Converter without a single line of JS](https://dev.to/rajasegar/creating-a-temperature-converter-without-a-single-line-of-js-4cp1)
 - [Creating a Counter component without a single line of JS](https://dev.to/rajasegar/creating-a-counter-component-without-a-single-line-of-js-42d5)